kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/connectivity.md

-# Connectivity level
+# Connectivity

-`connectivity` level is intended to generate useful output files that may be directly or indirectly useful for analysis, such as structural connectivity matrices (providing information about the connectivity between pairs of regions from a parcellation), or identify individual tracts using regions of interest.
+The `connectivity` stage is intended to produce output files useful for analysis, such as connectivity matrices of the structural connectome, or identifying individual tracts of interest.

-## Level-specific optional arguments
+## Stage-specific optional arguments

 ### Query